-For an extra £3,500 you can go for the Dynamic Premium, which boasts black leather seats, a panoramic roof, a JBL stereo, head-up display and ventilated front seats.
-We’d stick with the cheaper car, as many of these items feel like frivolities rather than essentials.
+For an extra £3,500 you can go for the Dynamic Premium (£50,895), which boasts black leather seats, a panoramic roof, a JBL stereo, head-up display and ventilated front seats.
+We’d stick with one of the cheaper options, as many of these items feel like frivolities rather than essentials.
 In addition, every model comes with two charge cables – a three-pin plug, and another for charging at public points and home wallboxes.
 There’s a small under-floor storage box in the boot, meaning you needn’t keep the wires alongside your shopping or luggage.

 Infotainment, apps & sat nav

 Infotainment has never been a Toyota strong point – and little has changed with its latest systems.
 The laggy screens and complicated menus are put to shame by both mainstream and premium rivals when it comes to layout and functionality.
 Admittedly, that’s less of an issue now that you can bypass the built-in system via Apple CarPlay or Android Auto – all on a large nine-inch screen.
 All versions also get sat-nav, wireless phone charging, a reversing camera and two USB slots.

 In This Review